Webinar Replay: VETS Volunteer Perspectives on Community-Led Climate and Ecosystem Solutions

 Alina is a veterinarian and recent graduate of the Ontario Veterinary College with a strong passion for One Health and gender equity in global health.
 She has worked in large animal practice in Canada and brings a community-centered approach to her international volunteer work.
 Alina is currently serving as a One Health Advisor with CARE International in Laos—her second placement with VWB’s VETS program—where she is supporting the integration of animal health, environmental sustainability, and public health across multiple projects.
 In her previous placement with CARE, she delivered training on animal health, biosecurity, and gender equality, helping build the capacity of local partners and project participants.
 Alina is committed to advancing interdisciplinary collaboration that protects both people and animals in vulnerable communities.

-Joining us live from Laos, Alina will discuss how VWB's partner, CARE Laos, is integrating One Health into its programs to protect both environmental and public health.
-Drawing on her VETS volunteer experiences, she will highlight the importance of cross-sector collaboration to prevent zoonotic disease, strengthen sustainable health systems, and promote community-led action that links people, animals, and ecosystems.
+Joining us live from Laos, Alina discussed how VWB's partner, CARE Laos, is integrating One Health into its programs to protect both environmental and public health.
+Drawing on her VETS volunteer experiences, she highlighted the importance of cross-sector collaboration to prevent zoonotic disease, strengthen sustainable health systems, and promote community-led action that links people, animals, and ecosystems.

 Stories From Around The World